-The terms of the indentures for our senior notes and our amended and restated revolving credit facility restrict our ability to incur indebtedness; however, we may nevertheless incur insignificant additional indebtedness in the future and in the future, we may refinance all or a portion of our indebtedness, including our amended and restated revolving credit facility, and may incur additional indebtedness as a result.
-As of December 31, 2011, we had \$156.7 million of additional borrowing capacity available under our then outstanding \$450.0 million revolving credit facility.
-(This availability was unchanged by the expansion of the revolving credit facility to \$785.0 million in January 2012, as the increase was used to purchase \$335.0 million of our 6.25% senior unsecured notes due 2013.)
+The terms of the indentures for our senior notes and our amended and restated revolving credit facility restrict our ability to incur indebtedness; however, we may nevertheless incur additional indebtedness in the future and in the future, we may refinance all or a portion of our indebtedness, including our amended and restated revolving credit facility, and may incur additional indebtedness as a result.
+As of December 31, 2012, we had \$104.0 million of additional borrowing capacity available under our \$785.0 million amended and restated revolving credit facility.
 In addition, we may issue an indeterminate amount of debt securities from time to time when we determine that market conditions and the opportunity to utilize the proceeds from the issuance of such securities are favorable.
 If new debt is added to our and our subsidiaries' current debt levels, the related risks that we and they now face could intensify.